camunda/camunda-docs/docs/components/concepts/job-workers.md

 #### Proxying

 If you're using a reverse proxy or a load balancer between your worker and your gateway, you may need to configure additional parameters to ensure the job stream is not closed unexpectedly with an error.
-If you observe regular 504 timeouts, consider reading [this guide](../../../self-managed/zeebe-deployment/zeebe-gateway/job-streaming).
+If you observe regular 504 timeouts, read our guide on [job streaming](../../../self-managed/zeebe-deployment/zeebe-gateway/job-streaming).

 ### Troubleshooting